 Let’s dive right into the details.

-Amazon is always making changes to its Terms of Service.
+Amazon is always making changes to its Amazon terms of Service.
 Amazon has rolled out changes to its communication guidelines policy, on Tuesday, September 8, 2020.
 This includes changes in the buyer-seller messaging policy.

 Amazon will start implementing the changes starting November 3, 2020.
 This means sellers have almost six weeks to align with these new changes.
 Amazon released these new updates in response to the concerns of third-party sellers and application providers as the communication policies with buyers were confusing.